Paul McKenna: Research

 In 1996, McKenna was granted a PhD from LaSalle University in Louisiana.
 It was legally licensed by the state, but it falsely claimed to be an accredited institution.
 The school exempted McKenna from coursework based on his prior work, and his dissertation was producing a series of self-help tapes that eventually became a book, Change Your Life in Seven Days.

-Discovery of this lack of accreditation prompted McKenna to obtain another PhD in 2003 from Revans University, the degree-awarding body for the International Management Centres Association (IMCA).
-(Note: The IMCA was accredited at the time of McKenna’s study through the Distance Education and Training Council (DETC) and British Accreditation Council.
-As of 2005 it no longer has either status, affecting degrees awarded from 2005 onwards.)
+Discovery of this lack of accreditation prompted McKenna to obtain another PhD in 2003 from Revans University, an online institution based out of the Republic of Vanuatu.
+Revans’s accredited status was revoked in 2005 when it was discovered that students did not require the normal level of dedicated research in order to earn their degrees, and instead a legal loophole was being exploited.

 The title of his thesis was "The Effects of Fixed Action Patterns and Neuro-Linguistic Programming in Determining Outcomes in Human Behaviour".

 McKenna specialises in post-traumatic stress disorder, severe trauma, pain control and emotional overwhelm.

 Self-help

 McKenna is the author of self-help and personal development books.

-He has practiced one-to-one hypnotherapy on celebrity clients.
+He has practised one-to-one hypnotherapy on celebrity clients.
 He helped Daryl Hannah cope with stage fright when she starred in The Seven Year Itch.
 According to one of McKenna's books, Rob Brydon claimed that McKenna helped alleviate his fear of flying, Stephen Fry advocated for McKenna's weight loss strategies and David Walliams used McKenna to help with his swim across the English Channel.

 McKenna focuses on teaching people how to "deprogramme" their sugar cravings, claiming "sugar is the most dangerous drug in the world".